ewels/EELSdb/README.md

 and [Hyperspy](http://hyperspy.org/) with all dependencies.

 ### Database setup
-First, initialise a postgres database (directories ignored in `.gitignore`)
+Now we need to initialise a postgres database (directories ignored in `.gitignore`)

 ```bash
 cd /path/to/repo/eelsdb